mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 }
 ```

-Once the node is created, you can attach the bootstrap node to the public and
+Once the bootstrap node is created, you can attach it to the load balancers:

-private API Load Balancer.
+- Kubernetes API (public and private)
+- Machine Config Server

 ### Control Plane

-Three control plane nodes must be created using the ignition file `master.ign`
+Three control plane nodes must be created.
-when setting the cloud-init/user-data configuration.
+The ignition file `master.ign` must be used in the user data for each node.

 ### Compute/workers

-Compute nodes (two or more are recommended) must be created using the ignition
+Compute nodes (two or more are recommended) must be created.
-file `master.ign` when setting the cloud-init/user-data configuration.
+The ignition file `worker.ign` must be used in the user data for each node.

 #### Approve certificates